 Why Search Needs Versioning

-Vector indexes are almost always mutable.
-You insert embeddings, update them, delete them—the index reflects current state.
+Search indexes are almost always mutable.
+You insert documents or embeddings, update them, delete them - the index reflects current state.
 This is fine when you’ll never need to query or audit past states, but breaks when retrieval feeds into reasoning.

-The moment search results enter an LLM’s context window or guide an agent’s action, the index becomes memory.
-Memory that overwrites itself cannot be trusted.
+Once search results enter an LLM’s context window or guide an agent’s action, the index is effectively memory.
+If that memory overwrites itself on every update, you can’t reproduce or audit past retrieval results.
+This applies to vector search and full-text search alike.

 The problem